-Florida Keys Birding and Wildlife Festival
+2015 Florida Keys Birding and Wildlife Festival-Update

-The 15th annual Florida Keys Birding & Wildlife Festival is Tuesday, Sept.
-24, through Sunday, Sept.
-29, 2013.
+Witness the magnificence of the Florida Keys’ spectacular fall bird migration during the 16th annual Florida Keys Birding & Wildlife Festival from Tuesday, Sept.
+23, through Sunday, Sept.
+28.

 Admission to the state park is free for festivalgoers the day of the festival, which is sponsored by the Friends of Islamorada Area State Parks.